-Few in-person events are scheduled at this time.
+No in-person events are scheduled at this time.
 However, we are currently offering two online events — Restorative Practices for Educators and Restorative Justice Conferencing — that cover the same material as Basic Restorative Practices.
-Please see below for our limited current in-person offerings and check back for future offerings.
+Check back for future offerings.

 Skills you can use immediately to strengthen relationships and respond to conflict